This is your resource center to guide you through the many details of exhibiting at Maker Faire San Diego.

 Your first message should have arrived immediately after you submitted your entry form.
 Your next message will arrive before the end of August with news about your acceptance.
 After that, we will send a message prior to the event with updates and reminders about the process leading up to Maker Faire.

-Mix and mingle with your fellow exhibitors at the Makers Pre-Party at the Spanish Village Art Center, Friday, October 5th, from 4pm to 9pm.
+Mix and mingle with your fellow exhibitors at the Makers Pre-Party and Mixer!
 Check your email for more details.

 As guests at Balboa Park and the local area, we must abide by all regulations of a public facility.
 These are designated primarily to ensure public safety, and we thank you for your cooperation in complying with these rules and regulations.